About Us

 History

-Since then, over 4,000 doctors and healthcare professionals have joined us in the fight to keep government & politicians out of Ohioans’ reproductive healthcare decisions.
+Since then, over 4,000 doctors and healthcare professionals have joined us in the fight to keep the government and politicians out of Ohioans’ reproductive healthcare decisions.
 OPRR evolved from this group of concerned physicians into a broad-based grassroots coalition Protect Choice Ohio, together training thousands of volunteers who succeeded in gathering the signatures needed to place the Reproductive Freedom Amendment on the November 2023 general election ballot.

 After seeing the energy behind our movement, anti-abortion extremists spent over $20 million dollars to put on a special election trying to make it harder to pass constitutional amendments like ours.
 Ohioans overwhelmingly voted against this obvious attempt to silence their voices and to block the Reproductive Freedom Amendment from passing.